West Chester station (West Chester Railroad): Station history

 The West Chester & Philadelphia Railroad opened Market Street station in 1875.
 It was rebuilt following a major fire in 1885.
-The main building was razed in 1968.
+Demolition of the main station building occurred in 1968.

 SEPTA later used the stop for the R3 West Chester Line.
 In 1986, SEPTA discontinued service due to deteriorating track conditions, the expansion of Exton station, and the improvement of bus service on SEPTA Route 104.
 The frame building erected in place of the older station was closed and razed.

 In 1997, the West Chester Railroad (WCRR) constructed a new station for its heritage line running to Glen Mills.
 Except for the concrete platform, nothing remains of the former station; however, the foundation outline from the former building is visible.
 WCRR erected a one-room station on site that serves as a ticket office and gift shop.

 Service restoration efforts

 In 2014, the Chester County Planning Commission's long-term public transportation plan envisioned the return of SEPTA service to West Chester.
 In 2018 a Pennsylvania Department of Transportation report estimated rebuilding to cost $380M USD.
 In July 2022 the West Chester Borough Council formed a Rail Service Restoration Committee to explore the use of battery-operated rail cars as a lower cost alternative to a full rebuilding of an electrified line.